bitnami/charts-syncer/README.md

 These files are updated with the new container registry where the chart should pull the images from.

-#### Update *requirements.yaml* and *requirements.lock*
+#### Update dependencies files

+For Helm v2, these files are *requirements.yaml* and *requirements.lock*.
+For Helm v3, these files are *Chart.yaml* and *Chart.lock*

-If the chart has any dependency, they should be registered in this file.
-The *requirements.yaml* and *requirements.lock* file will be updated to retrieve the dependencies from the target repository.
+If the chart has any dependency, they should be registered in these files that will be updated to retrieve the dependencies from the target repository.

 #### Update *README.md*